 You could use a 2 percent cash back card as a solid foundation and surround it with cards that emphasize categories in which you spend a lot of money.
-The Citi Custom Cash and the Venmo Card would be particularly well-suited for some of the more obscure categories—such as home improvement stores, fitness clubs, entertainment, health and beauty, and bills and utilities— since these aren’t as common.
+The Citi Custom Cash and the Venmo Card would be particularly well suited for some of the less offered categories — such as home improvement stores, fitness clubs, entertainment and bills and utilities — since these aren’t as common.
 There are many more cards to choose from that offer enhanced dining, grocery, travel and gas rewards.

-Or if you really want simplicity, then a 2 percent cash back card is a solid choice.
-If you’re only going to use one card for all of your spending, chances are a card that gives 2 percent cash back on everything would outpace one that only offers a better return on a single category.
+Or, if you really want simplicity, a 2 percent cash back card is a solid choice.
+Chances are a card that gives 2 percent cash back on everything would outpace one that only offers a better return on a single category if you spend enough.

 Have a question about credit cards?
 E-mail me at firstname.lastname@example.org and I’d be happy to help.